 Develop the skills you need to plan, prepare and deliver engaging walking tours during this tour guiding course focused on the City of Westminster – the royal, political and cultural heart of London.

+The course will teach you how to become a tour guide.
 You will learn about the various areas of Westminster, which contain a multitude of world-famous buildings and monuments, and about many of the individuals, institutions and events related to Westminster’s heritage.
 You will also develop the research skills, the interpretation skills and the public-speaking and logistical skills necessary to become an effective walking tour guide.